 MBMA is a challenging academic program.
 My child completed sixth grade with exceptional test scores and he was accepted at all 3 academic powerhouses in San Diego.
 Many students have private tutors so they will excel in math & language.
 Many of the students are tutored because their parents want to give them any and every advantage available to them.
 I hired a tutor for my very bright son.
 He was not behind in anything.
 This is a trend and more and more parents hire private tutors for smart children.
 My child had an amazing education there.
 Take a tour.
 Talk with the teachers.
 My son was in room 4 a one/ two combo class.
 He had weekly book reports bi- weekly creative writing assignments research reports two different math books daily math sprints model drawing monthly book projects and more.
 He tested at the end of year at the 4th grade level overall.
 He was a first grader.
 He can pick up any book and tell you what genre it is.
 How many adults can do that?
 He loved room 10 also.
 He participated in mock courtroom trials and advanced mathematics.
 This is an excellent school.

 Mission Bay Montessori Academy is a private elementary school in San Diego.
-The principal of Mission Bay Montessori Academy is Ms. Nan Madden.
-398 students attend Mission Bay Montessori Academy and identify as White, non-Hispanic; Hispanic; and Asian.
-The student to teacher ratio at Mission Bay Montessori Academy is 10:1.
+The principal of Mission Bay Montessori Academy is Ms. Nan Madden and can be contacted at firstname.lastname@example.org.
+395 students attend Mission Bay Montessori Academy and are mostly Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
+The ratio of students to teachers at Mission Bay Montessori Academy is 10:1.
 Alcott Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture